Flood: Loss of life

-Secondary and long-term effects

-Economic hardship due to a temporary decline in tourism, rebuilding costs, or food shortages leading to price increases is a common after-effect of severe flooding.
-The impact on those affected may cause psychological damage to those affected, in particular where deaths, serious injuries and loss of property occur.

-Urban flooding also has significant economic implications for affected neighborhoods.
-In the United States, industry experts estimate that wet basements can lower property values by 10–25 percent and are cited among the top reasons for not purchasing a home.
-According to the U.S. Federal Emergency Management Agency (FEMA), almost 40 percent of small businesses never reopen their doors following a flooding disaster.
-In the United States, insurance is available against flood damage to both homes and businesses.

-Benefits
+Positive impacts (benefits)

 Floods (in particular more frequent or smaller floods) can also bring many benefits, such as recharging ground water, making soil more fertile and increasing nutrients in some soils.
+For this reason, periodic flooding was essential to the well-being of ancient peoples along the Tigris-Euphrates Rivers, the Nile River, the Indus River, the Ganges and the Yellow River among others.

 Flood waters provide much needed water resources in arid and semi-arid regions where precipitation can be very unevenly distributed throughout the year and kills pests in the farming land.
 Freshwater floods particularly play an important role in maintaining ecosystems in river corridors and are a key factor in maintaining floodplain biodiversity.
 Flooding can spread nutrients to lakes and rivers, which can lead to increased biomass and improved fisheries for a few years.

-For some fish species, an inundated floodplain may form a highly suitable location for spawning with few predators and enhanced levels of nutrients or food.
-Fish, such as the weather fish, make use of floods in order to reach new habitats.
+For some fish species, an inundated floodplain may form a highly suitable location for spawning, with few predators and enhanced levels of nutrients or food.
+Fish such as the weather fish use floods to reach new habitats.
 Bird populations may also profit from the boost in food production caused by flooding.

-Periodic flooding was essential to the well-being of ancient communities along the Tigris-Euphrates Rivers, the Nile River, the Indus River, the Ganges and the Yellow River among others.
-The viability of hydropower, a renewable source of energy, is also higher in flood prone regions.
+The viability of hydropower, a renewable source of energy, is also higher in flood-prone regions.